 We have long-term supply agreements that serve to establish the scope of the supply arrangements with many of our larger customers.
 The primary purpose of these agreements is to allow the customer to secure favorable pricing and capacity while providing us with the opportunity to effectively plan production.
 The majority of these agreements are for three year terms, however longer terms are occasionally agreed upon.
 Typically, large OEM customers are in the three-year category while defense contractors and their programs are likely to involve longer terms.
 These agreements generally establish the price (typically including material escalation), the product being supplied, the term of the agreement, minimum quantities and general terms and conditions.
 However, shipments are based solely upon the purchase orders placed by the customer under the long-term supply agreement.
-No single customer represented more than 6% of our net sales in fiscal 2005 and the nine month period ended December 31, 2005.
+No single customer represented more than 5% of our net sales in fiscal 2005.